gallati/stellarpy/README.md

     * `input_units` (bool, default = True):
         If True, requested data will be expressed using the same units as those used to initialize the Star instance.
 If False, model internal units will be used to express the requested data.

+    * `to_csv` (bool, default = False):
+        If True, requested data will be stored in a csv file in the current directory.
+        If False, no csv file will be created.

+    * `name` (string, default = None):
+        String containing the name of the csv file, if created.

 * `parameters`